 Configure the crawler

 Before running the Amazon Redshift crawler, you can further configure it.

 You can override the defaults for any of these options:

-- Select assets you want to include in crawling in the Include Metadata field.
+- To select the assets you want to include in crawling, click Include Metadata.
 (This will default to all assets, if none are specified.)

-- Select assets you want to exclude from crawling in the Exclude Metadata field.
-(This will default to no assets, if none are specified.)
+- To select the assets you want to exclude from crawling, click Exclude Metadata.
+(This will default to no assets if none are specified.)

-- To have the crawler ignore temporary tables based on a naming convention, specify a regular expression in the Temporary table regex field.
+- To have the crawler ignore tables and views based on a naming convention, specify a regular expression in the Exclude regex for tables & views field.

 - If you have received a custom crawler configuration from Atlan Support, change Control Config to Custom and enter the value provided.

 💪 Did you know?
 If an asset appears in both the include and exclude filters, the exclude filter takes precedence.